-- 1. Take control and assess the situation.
-Exercise universal precautions related to blood/bodily fluids - 2.
-Keep in mind the cardinal rules of injury care: - DO NOT MOVE THE INJURED CHILD.
+1. Take control and assess the situation.
+Exercise universal precautions related to blood/bodily fluids

+2. Keep in mind the cardinal rules of injury care:

+• DO NOT MOVE THE INJURED PERSON.

-• IF A CHILD CANNOT START A MOVEMENT BY HIMSELF/HERSELF, DO NOT MOVE THE BODY PART FOR HIM/HER.
+• IF THEY CANNOT START A MOVEMENT BY THEMSELVES, DO NOT MOVE THE BODY PART FOR THEM.

-- 3. Stay calm.
-Keep an even tone in your voice. - 4.
-Instruct any bystanders to leave the injured/ill student alone. - 5.
-Do not remove the child's equipment if there is a risk of further injury. - 6.
+3. Stay calm.
+Keep an even tone in your voice.

+- 4. Instruct any bystanders to leave the injured/ill person alone. - 5.
+Do not remove any equipment if there is a risk of further injury. - 6.
 Evaluate the condition.
 Once you have assessed the severity, decide whether assistance or medication is needed. - 7.
-Administer medication as per OPNC Policy. - 8.
-If an ambulance is not needed, then decide what action is to be taken to remove the child from the playing surface. - 9.
-The following symptoms may be a warning sign for Sudden Arrhythmia Death Syndrome (SADS).
-If a child experiences fainting or seizure call 911: The child must seek medical attention before they can return to play. - 10.
-Emergency situations that are an automatic 911 call: - Loss of consciousness (altered level of consciousness or lack of awareness of surroundings) - Fainting- syncope - Uncontrolled bleeding - An injury or illness that threatens life or limb - Anaphylactic reaction, asthma or anything that compromises the airway or ability to breathe - 11.
-If an ambulance is required: - Have someone call an ambulance with the following information and then report back: - ✓ the nature of the emergency: - ✓ the location and closest cross-streets; and - ✓ the telephone number from where you are placing the call; - Have someone go outside the front entrance and wait for the ambulance. - 12.
-Observe the child carefully for any change in condition and try to reassure him/her until professional help arrives. - 13.
-In the case of dehydration, move the child to a cooler environment and provide small amounts of water (100ml) every 5 minutes until symptoms resolve.
-However, do not provide an injured student with food or drink if: - The child is showing signs of decreased level of consciousness; - The child has sustained a significant head injury' - You anticipate an operation will be necessary e.g., broken leg. - 14.
-The parents/guardians of the injured/ill child must be contacted as soon as possible. - 15.
-Complete an accident report and file with the appropriate Executive Director.

-FIRE SAFETY PLAN Oak Park Neighbourhood Centre

-2200 Sawgrass Drive 905 257-6029

-Occupancy Type Commercial Occupant Load 68
+Administer medication as per OPNC Policy.

+8. If an ambulance is not needed, then decide what action is to be taken to remove the person from the area.

+9. The following symptoms may be a warning sign for Sudden Arrhythmia Death Syndrome (SADS).
+If they faint or seizure call 911: - The person must seek medical attention before they can return to play.

+10. Emergency situations that are an automatic 911 call:

+• Loss of consciousness (altered level of consciousness or lack of awareness of surroundings)

+- Fainting- syncope - Uncontrolled bleeding - An injury or illness that threatens life or limb - Anaphylactic reaction, asthma or anything that compromises the airway or ability to breathe

+11. If an ambulance is required:

+• Have someone call an ambulance with the following information and then report back:

+- \checkmark the nature of the emergency; - / the location and closest cross-streets; and - \checkmark the telephone number from where you are placing the call;

+• Have someone go outside the front entrance and wait for the ambulance.

+12. Observe the person carefully for any change in condition and try to reassure them until professional help arrives.

+13. In the case of dehydration, move the person to a cooler environment and provide small amounts of water (100ml) every 5 minutes until symptoms resolve.
+However, do not provide an injured person with food or drink if:

+- They show signs of decreased level of consciousness; - They have sustained a significant head injury' - You anticipate an operation will be necessary e.g., broken leg.

+14. The parents/emergency contact of the injured/ill person must be contacted as soon as possible.

+15. Complete an accident report and file with the Executive Director.